TOEFL · 2026 Format

 The Writing section runs approximately 23 minutes and is linear — the same task sequence for every test-taker.
 It contains three distinct task types.

-A new task where you arrange jumbled words or phrases into grammatically correct sentences.
-Tests sentence structure, grammar control, and word order.
+10 items.
+You arrange jumbled words or phrases into grammatically correct sentences.
+Machine-scored against predefined answers; tests sentence structure, grammar control, and word order.

 Speaking Format